 where $W_{QP}, W_{KP}$ are learnable weight matrices.
 Then, the attention map $M_{P}\in R^{s \times s}$ of PPSA can be formulated as:

 where $Q,K$ denote the $Query$, $Key$ matrices, and $B$ is a learnable position encoding matrix defined by \cite{zhao2021point}.
-Inspired by \cite{li2022sepvit}, we directly treated the neighborhood feature map $\mathcal{N} = \left\{ \mathbb{N}_{i} \right\}_{i \in s}$ at each scale as the $Value$ branch, instead of $F_{L}$.
-In other words, the elements in the attention map were taken as weights of the corresponding neighborhood feature sets $\mathbb{N}_{i}$.
-Then, the output neighborhood feature was obtained by computing a weighted sum of all input sets.
-As such, we were able to leverage all the points including sampling points and neighborhood points for the global information extraction, instead of only sampling points.
-This method can mitigate the local information loss caused by the pooling operation in Eq. \ref{eq:1}.
-Given the aforementioned attention map $M_{P}$ and the $Value$ matrix, the output global feature can be expressed as:
+Next, we treat the neighborhood feature map $\mathcal{N} = \left\{ \mathbb{N}_{i} \right\}_{i \in s}$ at each scale as the $Value$ branch, instead of $F_{L}$ used by the vanilla PSA.
+In other words, the elements in the attention map are taken as weights of the corresponding neighborhood feature sets in $\mathcal{N}$.
+Then, the output neighborhood feature set is obtained by computing a weighted sum of all input sets.
+As such, we leverage all the points including sampling points and neighborhood points for the GLocal information extraction, instead of only sampling points.
+This method is able to improve the GLocal feature learning ability and mitigate the local information loss caused by the pooling operation in Eq. \ref{eq:1}.
+Given the aforementioned attention map $M_{P}$ and the $Value$ matrix, the output GLocal feature can be expressed as:

 where $V$ denotes the $Value$ matrix, i.e., $\mathcal{N}$.
 The detailed algorithm flow and feature dimension transformation of PPSA are shown in Fig. \ref{fig:PSA}.
-Lastly, we concatenated the $F_{o}$ at each scale to get the final point-wise global feature $F_{P}$:
+Lastly, we concatenate the $F_{o}$ at each scale to get the final point-wise GLocal feature $F_{P}$:

-where $F_{o1},F_{o2},F_{o3}$ were generated from neighborhood feature maps at different scales.
+where $F_{o1},F_{o2},F_{o3}$ are generated from neighborhood feature maps at different scales.

-\textbf{Channel-wise Self-Attention (CSA).} Apart from the point-wise self-attention mechanism, we also utilized the channel-wise self-attention to capture context dependencies in the channel dimension, enhancing the feature expression of our model.
-As shown in Fig. \ref{fig:CSA}, given the aggregated local feature $F_{L} \in R^{s\times d}$, we first computed the attention map $M_{C} \in R^{d \times d}$ of CSA as:
+\textbf{Channel-wise Self-Attention.} Apart from the PPSA mechanism, we also utilize the CSA mechanism to capture context dependencies in the channel dimension, enhancing the GLocal feature expression of our model.
+As shown in Fig. \ref{fig:CSA}, given the aggregated local feature $F_{L} \in R^{s\times d}$, we first compute the attention map $M_{C} \in R^{d \times d}$ of CSA as:

-where the shapes of $K, Q$ were reduced to $(s/8) \times d$ by weight matrices $W_{KC}$ and $W_{QC}$, to improve efficiency.
-Inspired by \cite{qiu2021geometric}, we calculated the affinity matrix $A_{C}$ based on $M_{C}$, to measure the difference among channels, which can be expressed as:
+where the shapes of $K, Q$ are reduced to $(s/8) \times d$ by weight matrices $W_{KC}$ and $W_{QC}$, to improve efficiency.
+Inspired by \cite{qiu2021geometric}, we calculate the affinity matrix $A_{C}$ based on $M_{C}$, to measure the difference among channels, which can be expressed as: